 This actually looks right.
 But there is no place in the block settings, on the right side bar, to set the language for syntax highlighting… I’ll get to that in a minute but first lets preview the code.
 So, click preview.

-Better, the < isn’t an entity anymore, but there are still extra blank lines between every line.
+< isn’t an entity anymore, but there are still extra blank lines

-I mentioned not being able to set the langauge for syntax highlighting and the preview didn’t have any highlighting.
+I mentioned not being able to set the language for syntax highlighting and the preview didn’t have any highlighting.
 It’s not doing some kind of language auto detection.

 I wrote a post with code and the Gutenberg editor (not yet published) and I swear I was able to have syntax highlighting.
 When I went to look at that post it was using a “custom html” block with [code] shortcodes.
 I guess that’s a solution.
 But still, I swear I had a post using a syntax highlighting code block.